xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 {--------------------------------------------------------------}
 ```

-Notice the reference to procedure Condition.
+Notice the reference to procedure `Condition`.
 Eventually, we'll
 write a routine that  can  parse  and  translate any Boolean
 condition we care to give it.
 But  that's  a  whole  installment by
 itself ([the next one](tutor06_booleanexpressions.md), in fact).
 For  now, let's just make it a